descarteslabs/descarteslabs-python/README.md

 - Vector search query results now report their total number of results by means of the standard `len()` function.

 ### Changed
 - `Metadata.search` no longer has a 10,000-item limit, and the number of items returned will be closer to `limit`.
+This method no longer accepts the `continuation_token` parameter.

 ## [0.15.0] - 2019-01-09
 ### Added